davidtstafford/sql-cubed/blog/2019-05-31-Golang-and-databases-Part1/index.md

 > Golang and Databases - Part 1

 When I moved into the world of cloud, open source, big data etc. I quickly learned that a data engineer needs to someone who can do just more that write advanced SQL, procs, data admin and ETL.
-I need to have a `general` understanding of the back end code else well.
+I need to have a 'general' understanding of the back end code as well.
 My current position has exposed me to Golang (and python).

-Over the next few posts I will go into detail on how to interact with postgres and dynamo and create a simple CRUD (well maybe just CR) endpoint using a clean architecture in Go.
+Over the next few posts I will go into detail on how to interact with postgres and dynamo and create a simple CRUD (well maybe just CR) endpoint using clean architecture in Go.

 ###### Notes

 > - This blog is as much for my recollection as it is to help others
-> - Rather than installing local databases i will be using docker images
+> - Rather than installing local databases I will be using docker images
 > - If I have used examples/code from other sources, I'll give it a shout-out
 > - There are sites much better at it explaining it than me but the tools/IDEs etc. I will be using are:
 > - - OSX Terminal